 Yes, customers on Metro by T-Mobile who meet the technical requirements can access Standalone 5G.

 Capable device required; coverage not available in some areas.
 While 5G access won't require a certain plan or feature, some uses/services might.
-See Coverage details, Terms and Conditions, and Open Internet information for network management details (like video optimization) at T-Mobile.com.
+Check Coverage details, Terms and Conditions, and Open Internet information for network management details (like video optimization) at T-Mobile.com.